ahhbashir/Photo-Editor/README.md

 This is a very simple photo editor I made using python with the Pillow Python Library.

-To use this automated photo editor you must create two folders:imgs & editedImgs
+To use this automated photo editor you must create two folders: imgs & editedImgs

 Next add all the photos you want to edit into the imgs folder and run photoEditor.py.